What is Azure Boards?

 Configure dashboards and Power BI reports

 Dashboards provide teams with customized views for status updates, progress tracking, and trend analysis.
 Teams can share information and improve workflows with flexible and tailored dashboard options.

 Use Power BI to create customized reports based on Analytics service queries for quantitative analysis of project data.
 For more information, see About dashboards, charts, reports, & widgets and What is the Analytics service?.

 Gain visibility through end-to-end traceability

 With Azure Boards, you gain the advantage of full integration with the Azure DevOps platform.
 Azure DevOps is designed to provide end-to-end traceability, tracking work from requirements to deployment.
-You gain insight at each step of decisions made and software deployed.
+Gain insight at each step of decision making and software deployment.
 Some of the traceability tasks supported include: